lix19937/dnn/bn.md

 * in training
-bn not fused in conv,
+bn can not fused in conv
 ```
 bn.running_mean, bn.running_var, bn.eps, bn.weight, bn.bias
 ```